ZGerber/hotspot/README.md

 ## File locations

-- **Input file**: `data/hotspot.data.aniCuts.txt` - This is the original data file
+- **Input file**: `src/hotspot_reader/data/hotspot.data.aniCuts.txt` - This is the original data file (included in the package)
-- **Output file**: `data/hotspot.data.aniCuts.csv` - This is the CSV file the program creates
+- **Output file**: `src/hotspot_reader/data/hotspot.data.aniCuts.csv` - This is the CSV file the program creates

+The data files are included in the package, so they're available after installation.
 You can open the CSV file in Excel, Google Sheets, or any program that reads CSV files!